 When it comes to horror movies, nothing beats a good ghost story.
-Sure, axe-wielding psychos and limb rendering monsters can be fun, but give I’d take a creaking haunted house over those any day of the week.
-For me, the most quintessential examples of this specific horror genre is Robert Wise’s 1963 film The Haunting – a film to this day that still gives me the shivers – and the other is, of course, Peter Medak’s The Changeling.
-What makes these two films stand out amongst their peers is that they aren’t so much horror films, as psychological-thrillers that just so happen to include a supernatural element.
+Sure, axe-wielding psychos and limb-rendering monsters can be fun, but I’d take a creaking haunted house over those any day of the week.
+For me, the quintessential examples of this specific horror genre are Robert Wise’s 1963 film The Haunting — a film to this day that still gives me the shivers — and the other is, of course, Peter Medak’s The Changeling.
+What makes these two films stand out amongst their peers is that they aren’t so much horror films, as psychological thrillers that just so happen to include a supernatural element.

 The film’s protagonist is John Russell (George C. Scott), a composer who after losing both his wife and daughter in a tragic roadside automobile accident decides to rent a massive secluded mansion, where he can compose and grieve in peace.
 That the place is a massive sprawling gothic mansion does seem a little odd — just how much space does one need to grieve — but the sets designed by Trevor Williams are fantastic, and they, along with the haunting music of Rick Wilkins and cinematography of John Coquillon, all create one of the best haunted houses in movie history.